 6 Fall Flavors That Are Way Less Basic Than Pumpkin Spice

-With fall rapidly approaching, pumpkin spice is invading coffee shops, grocery store shelves and our minds.
+The fall season is in full swing, and pumpkin spice has thoroughly invaded coffee shops, grocery store shelves and our minds.

 As delicious as pumpkin spice may be, it's a little overplayed at this point.
-If you'd like to add more refined flavors to your fall palate, try the options below.
+If you'd like to add more refined flavors to your fall palate, get a little experimental with us by trying the options below.

 Ginger